O-Train Confederation Line launch

 Information for OC Transpo clientele

-OC Transpo will continue to offer service to the downtown Hull sector on routes 61, 63, 66, 75 and 85 from Pimisi station via the Chaudière Bridge, and on route 17 via the Portage Bridge.
+OC Transpo will continue to offer service to the downtown Hull sector on routes 61, 63, 66, 75 and 85 from Pimisi station via Chaudière, and on routes 15 and 17 via the Portage Bridge.

 You can also use the STO services to Gatineau.
 During peak periods, routes 20, 34, 55, 59 and 400 will go from Ottawa to Gatineau in the morning and from Gatineau to Ottawa in the afternoon via the Portage Bridge.
 They all serve Terrasses de la Chaudière.